PierreBSC/DOL_project/README.md

-# Analysis of Disease associated Oligodendrocytes (DOLs)
+# Analysis of Disease associated Oligodendrocytes (DOLs) using various sc

 This repository contains the code and scripts used for the single-cell/spatial transcriptomic analysis of mouse oligodendrocytes in Alzheimers disease.
 The data used in this project can be accessed using the following link :